zrp/challenges/README.md

 ### Second Phase - The challenge

-If you pass the first phase you got to choose the challenge that you want to submit, alongside a prediction of how long will you take to deliver the challenge.
+If you pass the first phase you must choose the challenge that you want to submit, alongside a prediction of how long it will take for you to deliver the challenge.
 There is no time limit for submission.

 After your submission our team will decide if you:

 - Had a good prediction on the time required to perform the challenge
-- Had solved the main problem proposed by the challenge
+- Solved the main problem proposed by the challenge
-- Had met our evaluation criteria
+- Met our evaluation criteria for that specific challenge

 ### Third Phase - Feedback